prob140/prob140.github.io/logistics.md

 In the calculation of your overall score, we will drop:

 - your two lowest homework scores
-- your two lowest checkpoint scores
+- your two lowest lab scores

-No labs will be dropped.
-If your lab group has unexpected difficulties over an extended period of time, for example due to illness, please make sure you talk with staff.
+- your lowest quiz score

 Course grades will be based on your overall score in the class, calculated using the following weights:

-- Checkpoint 8%
-- Homework 22%
+- Homework 20%
 - Labs 15%
-- Midterm 1 10%
+- Quizzes 10%
-- Midterm 2 15%
+- Midterm 20%
-- Final 30%
+- Final 35%

 [Berkeleytime](https://www.berkeleytime.com/grades/0-14539-all-adhikari,-a) has grade distributions from past semesters.
-Fall 2020 will be included at some point.
+Spring 2021 will be included at some point.

 ## Collaboration and Integrity ##